Deltares/hydromt/docs/guides/core_dev/dev_install.rst

     $ pixi run -e <ENVIRONMENT> install

-This will automatically install all dependencies needed to develop HydroMT, and it install HydroMT within the current environment in editable mode.
+This will automatically install all dependencies needed to develop HydroMT, and it will install pre-commit for this repository.
 You can use ``open-vscode.bat`` to open the current folder in VSCode with the correct environment activated.
-This bat-file simply runs ``pixi run -e <ENVIRONMENT> code .`` to set up the pixi environment before starting VSCode.
+This bat-file simply runs ``pixi run -e default code .`` to set up the pixi environment before starting VSCode.
 The python installation can be found in the ``.pixi`` folder.
 No need to switch interpreters.
-The ``ENVIRONMENT`` to specify is of your preference, based on what you are going to do.
-The most complete environment would be ``full-py311`` / ``default``.

 Fine tuned installation